 How come I’m gaining weight while taking my thyroid medication?

-In some cases you may not be able to adequate convert T4 into T3.
+In some cases, you may not be able to adequately convert T4 into T3.

 If this occurs it may paradoxically slow down your metabolism and lead to weight gain.

 You can read more about this process here.